BasilAlluqmani/SalariesCalculation/README.md

 ## App idea :bulb:

-### SalariesCalculation App  It facilitates the process of calculating employee salaries
+### Salaries Calculation App  It facilitates the process of calculating employee salaries

-Note: The employee's diary is calculated on the days of his leave with one and a half days
+- Note: The employee's diary is calculated on the days of his leave with one and a half days